 I’m aware that we are in the middle of summer.
 In fact, it’s rainy season in Japan where I am currently writing this post.
 It’s warm, sticky, and humid.
 All I want is something light and cold to eat.
 However, once in a while I throw in some recipes for my readers in the Southern Hemisphere.
 This delicious cabbage rolls recipe is for you guys and I hope it’ll keep you warm during the cold winter.

 Japanese Stuffed Cabbage Rolls

 Stuffed Cabbage Rolls are a dish consisting of blanched cabbage leaves wrapped around a variety of fillings.
 They are common in cuisines of the Balkans and Central/Northern/Eastern Europe.
-This dish was introduced to Japan in the late 1800s.
+This dish was first introduced to Japan in the women magazine Jokan (女鑑) in 1895.
 It was soon becoming a beloved home cooking dish.
 I think one of the reasons is it utilizes cabbage when it’s in abundance.
 The cold-weather vegetable is economical yet nutritious.

 Unlike the classic Stuffed Cabbage Rolls you’ve seen before, the Japanese version doesn’t include rice (even though there are various versions within Japan).
 Typically in Japan, we sauté onions and combine with ground meat (usually a combination of beef and pork).
-Then we wrap the stuffing with a cooked cabbage leaf and simmer in some kind of soup base – it can be tomato base like today’s recipe, a simple consomé, or a wafu (Japanese) soup base with dashi broth.
+Then we wrap the stuffing with a cooked cabbage leaf and simmer in some kind of soup base – it can be tomato-based like today’s recipe, a simple consomé, or a wafu (Japanese) soup base with dashi broth.
 Sometimes we also wrap a slice of bacon around the cabbage roll.

 One quick tip for making the stuffed cabbage rolls is to rest the meat mixture in the fridge for at least 15-30 minutes.
 Cooling the mixture helps to solidify fat, keep the meat juicy and prevent from drying out, which seal in and enhance the umami flavor.

-Japanese almost always make this dish on stovetop, mainly because that’s the most common way of cooking meals in Japan (not everyone has an oven like the American kitchen).
+Japanese almost always make this dish on the stovetop, mainly because that’s the most common way of cooking meals in Japan (not everyone has an oven like the American kitchen).
 However, this dish can nicely transform into a casserole dish.

 Japanese Stuffed Cabbage Rolls – Amazing Comfort Food